Indigenous Faculty

 Dr Gordon Christie

-Dr Christie has taught in universities in Canada and the United States, in Faculties of Law, and Departments of Philosophy and Indigenous Studies, including Assistant Professor at Osgoode Hall Law School (1998-2004) where he also acted as Director of the Intensive Program in Aboriginal Lands, Resources and Governments.
-Dr Christie’s research fields include Aboriginal legal issues, legal theory, and tort.
+Dr Christie taught in universities in Canada and the United States, including the Faculties of Law and Departments of Philosophy and Indigenous Studies.
+While an Assistant Professor at Osgoode Hall Law School (1998-2004), he acted as Director of the Intensive Program in Aboriginal Lands, Resources and Governments.
+Dr Christie’s research fields included Aboriginal legal issues, legal theory, and tort.
 His ancestry is Inupiat/Inuvialuit.

 More on Dr Christie